rashpr88/maze-solver/README.md

 # maze-solver

 Based on reinforcement learning.
-Given the current location within the maze provides the most effective pathway to reach the expected destination.
+Based on the starting point given shortest possible pathway to reach the end point will be returned.
+Here the preferred starting point is hard coded.